On Polynomial Approximations for Privacy-Preserving and Verifiable ReLU Networks: Introduction

 Offloading computationally-demanding learning and inference tasks to the cloud has become a necessity, but this presents several privacy and integrity risks \cite{Amazon-AWS-AI,Azure-Studio,Google-Cloud-AI}.
 Privacy-sensitive user's data such as medical images must not be revealed to the cloud, hence it should be first encrypted and the inference can be performed on the encrypted data.
 In addition, the cloud also may wish to keep its model confidential from the clients.
 Furthermore, since an untrusted or unreliable cloud may return incorrect inference results, the user must also be able to verify the correctness of the results.

-While there are many efficient privacy-preserving techniques \cite{rivest1978data,gentry2009fully} and verifiable computing techniques \cite{lund1992algebraic, bos2013improved} for polynomial-based computations in the literature, neural networks involve non-polynomial functions such as the rectified linear unit (ReLU) activation function, the Sigmoid activation function and the max-pooling layers.
+While there are many efficient privacy-preserving \cite{rivest1978data,gentry2009fully} and verifiable computing techniques \cite{lund1992algebraic, bos2013improved} for polynomial-based computations in the literature, neural networks involve non-polynomial functions such as the rectified linear unit (ReLU) activation function, the Sigmoid activation function and the max-pooling layers.
+Moreover, many verifiable computing techniques even require polynomials with \emph{integer coefficients} or polynomials over a \emph{finite field} \cite{lund1992algebraic,thalertime, ghodsi2017safetynets}.

-Several works \cite{xie2014crypto, gilad2016cryptonets, ghodsi2017safetynets, mohassel2017secureml, liu2017oblivious} address these challenges by replacing the ReLU function $\sigma_r(x)=\max(x,0)$ with the square activation function and replacing the max-pooling layers with sum-pooling layers.
+Several works \cite{xie2014crypto, gilad2016cryptonets, ghodsi2017safetynets, mohassel2017secureml, liu2017oblivious} address these challenges by replacing the non-polynomial functions in neural networks with polynomials.
+Then, the polynomial-based techniques for privacy-preserving and verifiable machine learning can be readily applied.
+Specifically, the ReLU function $\sigma_r(x)=\max(x,0)$ is usually replaced with the square activation function $\sigma_{\mathrm {square}}(x)=x^2$ and the max-pooling layers are usually replaced with sum-pooling layers.
 The rationale behind choosing the square function in particular as pointed out in \cite{gilad2016cryptonets} is that it is a lowest-degree non-linear polynomial function.
 In addition, some prior works on overparameterized polynomial networks suggested that neural networks with square activations are as expressive as networks with threshold activations \cite{livni2014computational, gautier2016globally}.
 Furthermore, several experiments illustrated that the square activation function based network yields an accuracy that is comparable with the corresponding ReLU networks.
 These experiments, however, were performed on simple datasets such as the MNIST dataset \cite{lecun1998mnist} with networks that have a small number of activation layers.

-While the square function works well for some experiments with small number of layers and it is commonly used in many privacy-preserving and verifiable frameworks, it is not clear if it is the best function that can replace the ReLU activation function.
-In fact, the error resulting from approximating the activation functions by polynomials in deep neural networks grows with the number of layers \cite{petrushev2011rational, telgarsky2017neural}.
-Hence, experiments with deeper networks are necessary to better assess the accuracy of the square activation function.
+While the square function works well for some experiments with a small number of layers and it is commonly used in many privacy-preserving and verifiable frameworks, it is not clear if it is the best function that can replace the ReLU activation function.
+In fact, the error resulting from approximating the activation functions by polynomials in deep neural networks (DNNs) grows with the number of layers \cite{petrushev2011rational, telgarsky2017neural}.
+Hence, experiments with deeper networks and more realistic datasets are necessary to better assess the accuracy of the square activation function.